-• Hazard Identification and Risk Analysis (HIRA) Process: Tata Elxsi uses a structured approach to identify and evaluate potential hazards in its operations.
+Hazard Identification and Risk Analysis (HIRA) Process: Tata Elxsi uses a structured approach to identify and evaluate potential hazards in its operations.

-- Incident Reporting by Employees and Workers: Tata Elxsi encourages its employees and workers to report any incidents, accidents, or near-misses that occur in the workplace. - Safety walkthroughs by the leadership and senior management: Tata Elxsi conducts regular safety walkthroughs of its facilities to identify potential hazards and assess their risk.
+• Safety walkthroughs by the leadership and senior management: Tata Elxsi conducts regular safety walkthroughs of its facilities to identify potential hazards and assess their risk.